 - The rounded soundbar design allows for a more comprehensive sound

-- Fill the room with 100 dB of crystal clear sound with minimal harmonic distortion.
+- Provides 100 dB of crystal clear sound with minimal harmonic distortion

 - Easily pair electronic devices you need with this soundbar from Vizio.

-- With Dolby Digital decoding, DTS Truvolume, and DTS post audio processing, it will be hard to find soundbars that match the audio quality.
+- With Dolby Digital decoding, DTS Truvolume, and DTS post audio processing, you’ll experience better sound quality compared to other soundbars

 - The wireless remote allows for easy setup and configuration.